tnmygrwl/roostui/data/README.md

     Edit these files if needed.

-4. Edit the main UI config file `data/config.json` subdirectory to add your data set
+4. Edit the main UI config file `data/config.json` to add your dataset

     ~~~ json
     {